THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/1-BootCamp.md

-## BootCamp Install (Requires OpenCore: macOS as Primary OS, Windows as secondary)
+## Chapter 1) BootCamp Install (Requires OpenCore: macOS as Primary OS, Windows as secondary)

 PRE-WORK:
 - Create a Windows 10 iso file using the "Windows Media Creation Tool" within Windows OR google search Windows 10 iso file from Safari.
 Set aside, we will need this later.